SDGs supported:

 Sotiria is Research Associate at the Institute of Engineering Seismology & Earthquake Engineering and Postdoctoral Researcher at the Civil Engineering Department, Aristotle Univ. of Thessaloniki (AUTh) in the field of Structural Dynamics and Earthquake Engineering.
 She is Adjunct Lecturer at International Hellenic Univ. and Affiliate Scientific Staff at AUTh.
 She received her PhD with Distinction in 2016 in fragility analysis of bridges (AUTh) and holds two MSc degrees in Earthquake Engineering (2007) and Natural disasters & climate change (2019).
 She has more than 35 publications in international referred journals, conferences and books and has participated in 10 Research Projects.
 Sotiria works as Freelancer chartered civil engineer (Greek Institution of Civil Engineers, Greece) since 2006 and is member of the Structural Engineering/Consultancy firm Penelis Consulting Engineers SA since 2012.
 She has worked as structural engineer in projects in Greece and worldwide for AKTOR SA, TERNA, TERNA Oversees, REDEX, etc. She is an IABSE member, Board Member of Hellenic Society of Earthquake Engineering (ETAM) and Board Member of Scientific Community of Concrete Research (EPES).

-Researcher, PhD candidate, University of Surrey, UK
+former Marie-Curie Principal Research Fellow, University of Surrey, UK